 Working Principle of Needle Valves

 Automated needle valves are connected to the hydraulic motor or an air actuator that helps to automatically open and close the valve.
-The motor or actuator will help to adjust the position of the plunger according to the timer or external data fed in the system, that gathered during monitoring.
+The motor or actuator will help to adjust the position of the plunger according to the timer or external data fed into the system, that is gathered during monitoring.

 Both manually and automatically operated needle valves provide precise control of fluid flow rate.
 The handwheel is accurately threaded which means it takes multiple turns to adjust the position of the plunger from the seat.
 As a result, the needle valve can help better in regulation the flow rate in the system.

 Needle Valve Design Standards

 Frequently used needle valve design standards governing the valve design and selection are:

 - ASME B16.34